-Why Isn't All of My Encrypted Data Masked?
+Why Isn't My Encrypted Data Masked?

-Shield Platform Encryption uses masking only in specific circumstances.
-Specifically, masked characters are used to help you troubleshoot encryption key issues.
-If the encryption service isn't available, data in specific encrypted fields are also masked.
-If you have data that you don't want users to see, revisit those users' field-level security settings, record access settings, and object permissions.
+If the encryption service isn't available, data is masked in some types of encrypted fields.
+This is to help you troubleshoot encryption key issues, not to control user access to data.
+If you have data that you don't want some users to see, revisit those users' field-level security settings, record access settings, and object permissions.